-In this rollback guide, we will show you how to downgrade Samsung S20/S20+ from One UI 4.0 to 3.0 i.e. from Android 12 to 11.
-At the time of writing this article, Samsung started rolling the One UI 4.0 based on the Android 12 update for the Samsung Galaxy S20/S20+ users around the globe, many users have already received the latest OneUI 4.0 update.
+In this rollback guide, we will show you how to downgrade Samsung Galaxy S20/S20+ from One UI 5.0 to 4.0 i.e. from Android 13 to 12.
+At the time of writing this article, Samsung started rolling the One UI 5.0 based on the Android 13 update for the Samsung Galaxy S20/S20+ users around the globe; many users have already received the latest OneUI 5.0 update.
 This straightway translates to the fact that the device owners were able to welcome a plethora of new features.

-However, some users still prefer the older OneUI 3.0 over the newer one.
-For some, the high degree of customizations is way too much to deal with.
+However, some users still prefer the older OneUI 4.0 over, the newer one.
+For some, the high degree of customization is too much to deal with.
 Along the same lines, others have complained of a few bugs and underlying issues.
-Likewise, there are still some apps that aren’t compatible with the latest Android update.
-So if you also facing any such issues, then there’s a handy way out.
-You could easily downgrade your Samsung S20/S20+ from One UI 4.0 to 3.0 i.e. from Android 12 to 11.
+Likewise, some apps are still not compatible with the latest Android update.
+So if you also face such issues, there’s a handy way out.
+You could easily downgrade your Samsung Galaxy S20/S20+ from One UI 5.0 to 4.0 i.e. from Android 13 to 12.
 Here are the required instructions in this regard.

 The entire instructions have been broken down into separate sections for ease of understanding.
 Follow along in the exact same sequence as mentioned.